 The entry-level 2.0T Premium model comes standard with leather upholstery, power-adjustable front seats, automatic single-zone climate control, 17-inch alloy wheels, a leather-wrapped steering wheel with audio and cruise control buttons and a ten-speaker audio system.

 To those features, the 2.0T Premium Plus adds heated seats, Bluetooth smartphone connectivity, iPod/iPhone integration, 18-inch alloy wheels and three-zone automatic climate control.
+Also included is an S line exterior, including a more aggressive body kit and 18-inch RS-design wheels.

 The range-topping 2.0T Prestige adds a navigation system, a 14-speaker, 505-watt Bang & Olufsen premium sound system, rear parking sensors, an advanced key system and adaptive xenon headlights with LED daytime running lights.